hi continue visiting your profile

 AnyGenes

-Adipogenesis or differentiation of preadipocytes to adipocytes involves a transcription factors responsible for expression of key proteins that induce mature adipocyte formation, changes in cell morphology, induction of insulin sensitivity and changes in secretory capacity of cells.
-Adipogenesis
+This cell differentiation process also involves changes in cell morphology, induction of insulin sensitivity and changes in secretory capacity of cells.

-Due to the distribution of adipose tissue in different organs, adipocytes are in close contact with cancer cells in many solid tumors during tumor growth, local invasion or bone metastasis as well as in hematological malignancies (4).
+The adipose tissue spreads into different organs.
+This brings adipocytes into close contact with cancer cells in many solid tumors.
+During tumor growth, local invasion or bone metastases as well as in blood cancers.

 Role of adipocyte as an active facilitator in breast cancer initiation, progression and metastasi (5)